manuelkiessling/php-restful-subversion/README.md

 PHPRestfulSubversion...

-1. ...is a library of PHP classes which enable you to write tools that will support you with your specific Subversion workflow in your release management process
+1. ...provides a RESTful JSON webservice API to access information in your Subversion repository

-2. ...provides a RESTful JSON webservice API to access the resources of this library
+2. ...provides tools to cache your Subversion repository in order to make it searchable through the library in a fast and simple manner

-3. ...provides tools to cache your Subversion repository in order to make it searchable through the library in a fast and simple manner
+3. ...is a library of PHP classes which you can use to implement more complex use cases

 ### Project Parts